Curiosityxploring/raeven_marketplace/raeven-delivery-privacy-policy.md

 **COOKIES AND TRACKING TECHNOLOGIES**

 1. **Usage of Cookies**
     1.1.
-We use cookies to enhance our user experience and track the usage of our app and website.
+We use cookies to enhance our user experience and track the usage of our apps and website.

     1.2.
 We use cookies to track users’ behavior for improvement, analytics, and advertising purposes.

     1.3.
 Users can manage cookie preferences through their device settings.

+**LOCATION DATA**

+1. **Usage of Location Data**
+    1.1.
+We collect and use location data to provide delivery services, optimize delivery routes, and ensure accurate delivery addresses.

+    1.2.
+Location data is collected through GPS, IP address, and other location-based technologies.

+    1.3.
+Users can manage location preferences through their device settings.
+However, disabling location services may affect the functionality of our delivery services.

 **CONTACT INFORMATION**

 If you have any concerns about our Privacy Policy, please contact us at admin@raevenmarket.com.ng.

-By using the Raeven Deliveryman app, you acknowledge that you have read, understood, and agree to the terms of this Privacy Policy.
+By using the Raeven Marketplace and Raeven Deliveryman apps, you acknowledge that you have read, understood, and agree to the terms of this Privacy Policy.
 This policy may be updated periodically, and users are advised to review it regularly for any changes.